paweljarosz/defarc/README.md

 	local element_table = defarc.get_element_by_id("proper-id")
 ```

-### .get_element_by_title(element_title)
+### get_element_by_title(element_title)
 Returns a table with selected element data.
 One need to provide a proper element title, otherwise it will return nil.

 * **PARAMETER:** `element_title` (string) - a title of an element from Arcweave JSON
 * **RETURNS:** `element_table` (table) - a table with data regarding selected element